thednp/color-picker/README.md

 # Demo
 Download the package and check the demo folder, or check it online [here](http://thednp.github.io/color-picker).

+# Wiki
+Work in progress..

 # Highlights
-* Accessibility Focus
+* Accessibility Focus for WAI-ARIA compliance
 * ES6+ sources with TypeScript definitions
+* Supports keyboard and touch events
+* Automatic repositioning of the popup dropdown on show / window scroll
-* SCSS sources
+* SCSS sources with minimal style required
+* RTL languages supported
-* light footprint, `10kb` in size when minified and gzipped
+* light footprint, `10kb` in size when minified and gZipped

 # NPM
 You can install **ColorPicker** through NPM: